ARE YOU HOSTING THE CAMP FACE-TO-FACE OR ONLINE THIS YEAR?

 ARE THERE OTHER ACTIVITIES BESIDES CLASSES?

-Yes, students will take recess (15 min- 20 min) during the day.
-We will do outside fun activities such as playing summer games and do fun STEM activities such as “water melon explosion” or “flying drones”.
+Yes, students will take recess between classes (10 min- 15 min) during the day.
+In our face-to-face camps, we used to go outside for fun activities such as playing summer games and do fun STEM activities such as “water melon explosion” or “flying drones” but this year we will find other activities that can be completed virtually during break times.

 DO YOU HAVE REWARDS?